jestjs/jest/website/versioned_docs/version-27.x/Troubleshooting.md

 ## Tests are Failing and You Don't Know Why

-Try using the debugging support built into Node.
-Note: This will only work in Node.js 8+.
+Try using the [debugging support](https://nodejs.org/api/debugger.html) built into Node.
 Place a `debugger;` statement in any of your tests, and then, in your project's directory, run:

 ```bash
 node --inspect-brk node_modules/.bin/jest --runInBand [any other arguments here]